haoheliu/torchsubband/README.md

 | 4 | 1e-6  | 4.64 | 58.9 |
 | 8 | 5e-5  | 4.64 | 58.2 |

-You can also test this program by training the following test script.
+You can also test this program by running the following test script.
 It will give you some evaluation output.

 ```python
 from torchsubband import test